Pre-electoral coalition agreement from the Black-Scholes point of view: Data availability

 \section{Data availability}

 Raw data are available at the web pages of the Montenegro State Election Committee: \url{dik.co.me}, and non-governmental organisation CEDEM: \url{cedem.me}.
-Derived data supporting the findings of this study are available from the author on request.
+Derived data supporting the findings of this study are available from the corresponding author of this paper on request.